PasperFection/PasperFection/README.md

 - 💬 Discuss technology trends
 - 🎯 Share interesting development challenges

-You can find me on Threads [@pasperfection](https://twitter.com/pasperfection) or drop me a message here on GitHub!
+You can find me on Twitter [@pasperfection](https://twitter.com/pasperfection) or drop me a message here on GitHub!

 ---
 <div align="center">